iiab/iiab/roles/remoteit/README.md

    Either way, click on the '+' icon to enter the remote.it claim code (to register the IIAB device to your account) as shown in this screenshot: https://docs.remote.it/software/device-package/installation#3.-claim-and-register-the-device

-5. Set up services/ports (e.g. SSH, HTTP, etc) for your IIAB device, as shown in these screenshots: https://docs.remote.it/software/device-package/installation#4.-set-up-services-on-your-device
+5. Authorize services/ports (e.g. SSH, HTTP, etc) for your IIAB device, as shown in these screenshots: https://docs.remote.it/software/device-package/installation#4.-set-up-services-on-your-device

-   SUMMARY: One or more remote.it "Services" need to be set up (registered) to allow remote access to your IIAB device: https://support.remote.it/hc/en-us/articles/360060992631-Services
+   SUMMARY: One or more remote.it "Services" need to be authorized (registered) to allow remote access to your IIAB device: https://support.remote.it/hc/en-us/articles/360060992631-Services

    EXAMPLES: SSH (port 22) and/or HTTP (port 80): https://support.remote.it/hc/en-us/articles/360058603991-Configuring-remoteit-Services-on-devices-with-remote-it-Desktop